-What is your role at UWGP?
-As the Director of Grants and Special Initiatives, I have the opportunity to engage with foundation leaders to tell them about the amazing work that United Way of Greater Portland is doing and making possible in our community!
-As a naturally curious person, I ask our Community Impact team A LOT of questions about their work, what is new and exciting, how we’re making a difference and advancing the work to achieve the goals set out through Thrive2027.
+What is your role at UWSM?
+As the Director of Grants and Special Initiatives, I have the opportunity to engage with foundation leaders to tell them about the amazing work that United Way of Southern Maine is doing and making possible in our community!
+As a naturally curious person, I ask our Community Impact team A LOT of questions about their work, what is new and exciting, how we’re making a difference, and advancing the work to achieve the goals set out through Thrive2027.
 I then get to transform this into compelling reasons why others would want to partner with us to make this possible.

 How do you take your coffee or tea?
 I take my coffee (preferably flavored… hazelnut crème is my favorite for the moment) with a little sugar and oat milk.

 What’s your favorite book?
 Such a hard question!
 I’ll take a turn here and say my favorite book(s) that I’m reading with my son right now are the Spirit Animal series.
 I love that it’s something we’re reading together, he gets really into them, and we can have a good conversation about the lessons you can learn from the characters.